-Triyono Bramantyo
+Triyono Bramantyo and Apriyani

-Department of Music, Faculty of Performing Arts Indonesia Institute of the Arts of Yogyakarta t bramantyo@yahoo.com
+Indonesia Institute of the Arts of Yogyakarta

 Abstract

 This paper studies descriptively several versions of Javanese Panji Story with its transformation and dissemination into the performing arts found in Southeast Asia.
 Accordingly, there are versions varied not only in terms of its stories, locations, events, and the style of its narratives, but also the flow of the stories.
 So many other versions have not been described here in this paper just to imagine how this 13th century Javanese literature has turned out to become so many versions.